 If your little scholar likes to have a plan, make a visual timeline for him.
 Use a notebook to illustrate the school’s daily routine, which you can glean from a meeting with the teacher.
 The schedule acts as a countdown to pickup time.
 Start with drop-off, and include events like snack time and recess, all the way to the end of the day.
-Tip: Laminating the pages will help on a rainy day.

 Hold my hand

 Take a page out of the beloved book The Kissing Hand, by Audrey Penn, and leave a kiss on your little one’s palm.
 Tell her to press her palm to her lips any time she needs a kiss and you will send one back.

 What to do if your preschooler won't stop crying at drop-offGoing to a new place can be unsettling to some wee adventurers.
 Try to calm their nerves by bringing along a blankie or stuffie as a comforting reminder of home.
 You can leave it with staff for an emergency (depending on the daycare or preschool’s policy), or he can keep it with him.

 While it is completely unfathomable to you, it’s easy for kids to imagine that you’re deserting them.
 Give little ones something important to hold on to that assures them that you’ll be back; it also helps them feel responsible and trusted.

 Eye on the prize

 Sometimes you have to resort to old-fashioned bribery to get the job done some kids need a bit of an incentive to stay dry-eyed.
 Try using a sticker chart, so that they can collect a reward each day.
 Let them “save up” a week’s or a month’s worth of stickers for a new toy or book.